 The US is a great market for a Canadian or Mexican tech company to expand into.
 The US has a population of 333 million people, compared to 38 million in Canada and 129 million in Mexico.
 The US is also a wealthy country, with a GDP per capita of around $64,000.
 The US has been fertile ground for many internet companies, including Alphabet (the parent company of Google), Meta (the parent company of Facebook), Twitter, YouTube, PayPal, Amazon, and more.
 Similar companies can be built in Canada and Mexico.

 If you’re building a Canadian or Mexican tech company, Alariss can help you expand into the US.
 We source and make it easy for you to legally hire top US sales and business development talent, serving as the Employer of Record (EOR).
-You can request a proposal from us here.
+If you’re ready to hire a US salesperson, you can sign up for our portal here.

 Mexico City.
 Source.